 Don’t expect the full amount, as they often put 50–80% of the original amount on the CVS card.
 But it’s better than starting a collection of fedoras you don’t want.

-EpiPens are saving lifes, but the price tag often leaves us in shock.
+EpiPens are saving lives, but the price tag often leaves people in shock.

 CVS offers low-cost epinephrine auto-injectors for people that need them.
-At $109.99 for a pack of two, which is a quarter less than the leading generic brand two-pack at $396.41, and way less than the EpiPen brand at $669.82.
+At $109.99 for a pack of two, it's way less expensive than the leading generic brand's two-pack at around $400, and way, way less than the EpiPen brand at nearly $700.

 If you want to take advantage of this, ask your doctor to make sure Adrenaclick, the active ingredient in these auto-injectors, works with your health needs.